DataDog/integrations-core/rethinkdb/README.md

 ### Configuration

-1. Recommended: add a `datadog-agent` user with read-only permissions on the `rethinkdb` database.
+1. Add a `datadog-agent` user with read-only permissions on the `rethinkdb` database.
 Use the following ReQL commands, referring to [Permissions and user accounts][4] for details:

     ```python
     r.db('rethinkdb').table('users').insert({'id': 'datadog-agent', 'password': '<PASSWORD>'})